in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 Above log statements are good examples of `Spring Boot Auto Configuration` in action.

-As soon as we added in the Spring Boot Starter Web as a dependency in our project, Spring Boot Autoconfiguration sees that Spring MVC is on the classpath.
-It autoconfigures dispatcherServlet, a default error page and webjars.
+Spring Boot Autoconfiguration detects that Spring MVC is on the classpath as soon as we include Spring Boot Starter Web as a dependency in our project.
+It configures dispatcherServlet, a default error page, and webjars automatically.

-If you add Spring Boot Data JPA Starter, you will see that Spring Boot Auto Configuration auto configures a datasource and an Entity Manager.
+When you add Spring Boot Data JPA Starter, you'll see that Spring Boot Auto Configuration creates a datasource and an Entity Manager for you.

 ## Where is Spring Boot Auto Configuration implemented?

-All auto configuration logic is implemented in `spring-boot-autoconfigure.jar`.
-All auto configuration logic for mvc, data, jms and other frameworks is present in a single jar.
+'spring-boot-autoconfigure.jar' contains all auto configuration logic.
+A single jar contains all auto configuration logic for mvc, data, jms, and other frameworks.

 ![Image](/images/spring-boot-autoconfigure-jar.png "Spring Boot Auto Configure Jar")

-Other important file inside spring-boot-autoconfigure.jar is /META-INF/spring.factories.
-This file lists all the auto configuration classes that should be imported under the AutoConfigurationImportFilter and AutoConfigurationImportFilter key based on the dependency available in the classpath.
+/META-INF/spring.factories is another crucial file contained within spring-boot-autoconfigure.jar.
+This file contains a list of all the auto configuration classes that should be imported using the AutoConfigurationImportFilter and AutoConfigurationImportFilter keys, depending on the dependencies found on the classpath.

 ```properties
 # Auto Configuration Import Listeners